Traditional Plant-Based Cooking

 A pastry brush is helpful here!
 But clean finger tips can also do the job!

-If you don't have enough plant buttermilk just use some extra plant milk.
+If you don't have enough buttermilk just use some milk.

 • Bake on the middle shelf or one shelf under your highest shelf, for about 10-14 minutes.

-I have a fan oven so smaller scones generally take around 10 minutes and larger scones about 12-13 minutes.
-Although fan ovens bake faster so other ovens may take a few minutes longer.
+We used a fan oven so our smaller scones generally take around 10 minutes and larger scones about 12-13 minutes.
+Although as fan ovens tend to bake faster other ovens may take a few minutes longer.

-• Scones will be ready when they smell lovely, have risen, are lightly golden brown and brown on the underside as well.
+• Scones will be ready when they smell lovely, have risen, are lightly golden brown and browned on the underside as well.

 Notes

-• Its generally advised that fruit scones are best eaten the day they are baked.
-However I have discovered that the flavour and texture of the scone can be better the next day.
+• It's generally advised that fruit scones are best eaten the day they are baked.
+However I find that the flavour and texture of the scone can be better the next day.
 Scones will be good for up to 3-4 days.

-• For stale scones just toast and enjoy.
-Or re-heat in a hot oven for a few minutes.
-So good.
+• For staler scones just toast and spread with butter or margarine or re-heat in a hot oven for a few minutes and they will be as good as new.

 • Add any variety of dried fruit to your scones.
-Such as just sultanas, or currants or raisins.
-Or a mix of all.
-Traditional Edinburgh scones would have commonly used currants.
+Such as just sultanas or raisins.
+Or use a dried fruit mix such as the ones intended for Christmas cakes and puddings.
+Traditional Edinburgh scones would have used dried currants.

 • Don't like dried fruit?
-Just leave them out and maybe add some grated lemon or orange peel for a citrusy scone.
+You can omit and maybe add some grated lemon or orange zest for a citrusy scone.

 • Love cherry scones?
-Add some chopped glace cherries in place of the dried fruit.
+Add some chopped glacé [candied] cherries in place of the dried fruit.

 • Edinburgh fruit scones are tasty for breakfast, mid-morning snack, afternoon tea or supper.
 Or anytime you fancy one.

-• Plain or fruit scones can be served with a wedge of vegan cheese on the side for a rustic lunch.
+• Fruit scones can be served with a wedge of cheese on the side for a rustic vintage lunch or snack.
 Add some grapes or cherry tomatoes.
 Lovely for a picnic lunch.

 • Want to prepare a double batch?
 Simply double the ingredients, but only use 1 tablespoon of baking powder rather than 4 teaspoons as too much baking powder can affect the flavour.